Observation of resonant scattering between ultracold heteronuclear Feshbach molecules: Theoretical framework

-Very recently~\cite{Ulmanis2016b}, it was suggested that a zero-range theory that is based on the inter- and intraspecies two-body scattering lengths alone predicts a subset of the $^{133}$Cs$_2$$^6$Li ($^{133}$Cs is a composite boson) properties on the negative interspecies scattering length side qualitatively.
-Application of this model to the positive interspecies scattering length side (see Sec.~\ref{appendix1}) predicts that the atom-dimer scattering length $a_{\rm ad,Na}^*$ at which the lowest Na$_2$Rb Efimov trimer in the ``upper'' Efimov branch (there exists a ``lower'' and an ``upper'' Efimov branch~\cite{Ulmanis2016b}) merges with the Na-NaRb atom-dimer threshold is larger than the atom-dimer scattering length $a_{\rm ad,Rb}^*$ at which the lowest NaRb$_2$ Efimov trimer in the upper Efimov branch merges with the Rb-NaRb atom-dimer threshold.
-The open circles in Fig.~\ref{fig1} mark the scattering lengths at which enhanced losses due to the energetic degeneracy of the trimers and the NaRb dimer should be observable experimentally.
-Indeed, Sec.~\ref{sec_experiment_atomdimer} reports the experimental observation of one of these resonances.
+Recently, it was suggested that a zero-range theory based on the inter- and intraspecies two-body scattering lengths alone predicts a subset of the $^{133}$Cs$_2$-$^6$Li properties on the negative interspecies scattering length side qualitatively~\cite{Ulmanis2016}.
+Further, it was noticed that there exists a ``lower'' and an ``upper'' Efimov branch for this system~\cite{Ulmanis2016}.
+Application of this model to the positive interspecies scattering length side (see Appendix~\hyperref[appendix1]{\ref{appendix1}}) predicts that the atom-dimer scattering length $a_{\rm ad,Na}^*$ at which the lowest Na$_2$Rb Efimov trimer in the ``upper'' Efimov branch merges with the Na-NaRb atom-dimer threshold is larger than the atom-dimer scattering length $a_{\rm ad,Rb}^*$ at which the lowest NaRb$_2$ Efimov trimer in the upper Efimov branch merges with the Rb-NaRb atom-dimer threshold.
+The circles in Fig.~1 of the main text mark the scattering lengths at which enhanced losses due to the energetic degeneracy of the trimers and the NaRb dimer should be observable experimentally.

 In the four-body sector, resonant loss features associated with processes that involve Na$_2$Rb$_2$, Na$_3$Rb, and NaRb$_3$ should, in principle, be observable.
 The latter two tetramers, Na$_3$Rb and NaRb$_3$, are expected to be tied to the Na$_2$Rb and NaRb$_2$ trimers, respectively.
-At unitarity, the existence of one LH$_3$ tetramer tied to each LH$_2$ trimer was predicted for the mass ratio 8~\cite{Blume2014}.
+At unitarity, the existence of one LH$_3$ tetramer tied to each LH$_2$ trimer was predicted for a range of mass ratios, including the Rb-Na mass ratio of 3.78~\cite{Blume2019}.
 This tetramer is expected to exist on the positive interspecies scattering length side till the tetramer energy hits the LH+H+H or LH$_2$+H thresholds.
-Whether such a tetramer state exists for the smaller Rb-Na mass ratio of 3.78 is presently unknown.
 Moreover, near the dimer+atom+atom threshold, a new sequence of effective three-body Efimov states consisting of a tightly-bound light-heavy dimer and two atoms has been predicted to exist for mass ratios 30 and 50~\cite{WangYuJun2012}.
 Whether such effective three-body Efimov states exist for much smaller mass ratios is presently unknown.
 Last, whether Na$_3$Rb tetramers---attached to the so-called Efimov unfavored Na$_2$Rb trimer---exist, has, to the best of our knowledge, not yet been studied.